Quick Reference

 FULL OUTER JOIN

-All rows from both tables, NULLs where no match.
+All rows from both tables, with NULLs wherever there is no match.

 SELECT * FROM a FULL OUTER JOIN b ON a.id = b.a_id;